jumpinjackie/forge-e33-mod/design/notes.md

 (As this Saga enters and after your draw step, add a lore counter.
 Sacrifice after III.)
 I — Search your library for a basic land card, put it onto the battlefield tapped, then shuffle.
 II — You may play an additional land thus turn.
-III — Search your library for a land card, put it onto the battlefield tapped, then shuffle.
+III — Search your library for a land card, put it onto the battlefield, then shuffle.
 ```
 ### Design Notes

- - Journal is a story of exploring everywhere and installing grapple points for those who come after.
+ - Journal is thematically the same as Expedition 69: a story of exploring everywhere and installing grapple points for those who come after.
+ - The one puts more emphasis on the exploration (ie. Land ramp)

 ## Expedition 48